Kate Weare Company thrives because of the amazing group of talented, daring and committed artists that enrich its work.

 photo by Christopher Duggan

-Douglas Gillespie received his BFA in Dance from Florida State University and subsequently worked with choreographers Ben Munisteri, Heather McArdle and Tennille Lambert in New York before joining Kate Weare Company in 2007.
+Douglas Gillespie received his BFA in Dance from Florida State University and worked with choreographers Ben Munisteri, Heather McArdle and Tennille Lambert before joining Kate Weare Company in 2007.
 Born in California but hailing from The Sunshine State, Gillespie currently serves as rehearsal director for the company as well as Weare's directorial assistant for outside commissions.
-Douglas was a featured soloist in the 2012 opera, Weakness, choreographed by Weare and composed by Barbara White for Princeton University.
-Gillespie's dancing has been described in The Village Voice: “…(Gillespie) hurls himself into complicated connections the way an Olympian runs into their pole vaults.”
-Gillespie regularly teaches on behalf of Kate Weare Company, most recently as part of the NYU Summer Program and in residence at Virginia Commonwealth University, as well as under his own auspices at Dance New Amsterdam in New York.
+Gillespie regularly teaches on behalf of Kate Weare Company, most recently at NYU Tisch Summer Program, The Juilliard School and Virginia Commonwealth University, as well as under his own auspices at dance centers and colleges around the country.
+Gillespie’s own student commissions include a group work for Sante Fe College in Gainesville, FL, which was showcased at ACDFA in 2013, and a quartet for Cleveland State University in 2014.

 photo by Keira Heu-Jwyn Chang